 The Forgotten Animals

-It’s likely that the least fortunate relationship with us belongs to those animals with whom we have no relationship.
-According to figures from the Center for Biological Diversity, thousands of species of amphibians, birds, invertebrates and reptiles are now endangered primarily because we are destroying or fundamentally altering their habitats.
-As we require more and more land for living, farming, mining and even waste disposal, we take that land from areas that were once safe homes for animals.
+The least healthy relationship with us likely belongs to those animals with whom we have no affiliation.
+According to figures from the Center for Biological Diversity, we have endangered thousands of species of amphibians, birds, invertebrates, and reptiles primarily because we are destroying or fundamentally altering their habitats.
+As we require more and more land for living, farming, mining, and even waste disposal, we take that land from areas that were once safe homes for animals.

 This kind of destruction also happens when humans attempt to eliminate an “enemy” animal by aggressively killing the top-level predator.
-This upsets the local ecosystem and can endanger species we were never even aware of.
-For example, killing all of the wolves in an area allows the deer population to rise.
+It upsets the local ecosystem and can endanger species we never even knew existed.
+For example, killing all the wolves in an area allows the deer population to rise.
 Those deer eat more local plants than is sustainable, leading herbivores in the area to die of starvation.
-That same over-consumption of plant leaves less shade on the nearby river, harming that ecosystem as the water temperature rises.
+That same over-consumption of plants leaves less shade on the nearby river, harming that ecosystem as the water temperature rises.

 Invaders from Inner Space

-“Fauna create a system, and like all systems it must be in balance to properly work,” Galacti says.
+“Fauna creates a system, and like all systems, it must be in balance to properly work,” Galacti says.

 “True.
 If a car had tires of four different sizes, it wouldn’t go very far.”